 COVID-19 is spread primarily through inhalation of respiratory droplets.
 As we know, the most severely ill patients require a ventilator to help them breathe.
 Unlike invasive ventilators, which require a forced opening of the airway, non-invasive ventilators (BiPAP and CPAP machines) help patients breathe through a mask that provides positive pressure to keep the lungs open and functioning.
 While non-invasive ventilators may be effective for some COVID-19 patients, their use comes with a much higher risk of spreading infection through airborne droplets.
 Until now.

 A new mask developed at LHSC and Lawson in partnership with University Health Network (UHN) and General Dynamics Land Systems-Canada eliminates that risk.
-Unlike traditional masks, it creates two tight seals – one around the patient’s nose and mouth that connects to the non-invasive ventilators, and another around the face.
+It creates two tight seals – one around the patient’s nose and mouth that connects to the non-invasive ventilators, and another around the face.
 Patients breathe in and out of a filter that captures any viral particles before they are released into the air.

 The new mask, if successful, could put non-invasive ventilators back to work and greatly reduce the pressure on health care systems for traditional ventilators.
 Thanks to the help of donors, the device is now in clinical trials, with hopes of expanding its use beyond our borders.